Frequently Asked Questions (FAQ)

 Is nap time required for children who attend a full-day prekindergarten program?

 While not required, NYSED’s Office of Early Learning suggests that all programs serving prekindergarten students in a full-day program provide a regularly scheduled nap or rest time.
 During this time, students are encouraged to rest, relax, and nap.
 Quiet activities should be planned for students who do not wish to nap.
+Note that nap time is not included in instructional time.

 Do Superintendent Conference Days count toward the minimum 180 days?